How Duolingo uses gamification mechanics to build a habit-forming app

 With the cracked levels and the progress bar, the users were motivated to repair the “cracked” levels and engagement metrics improved substantially.

-So if you want to keep your customers engaged over time, you can follow the example of Duolingo and employ effective gamification strategies to increase engagement and incentivize users to return to your app.
+If you want to keep your customers engaged over time, gamification is your perfect solution.
+Follow the example of Duolingo and employ effective gamification strategies to increase engagement and incentivize users to return to your app.